-In the second year of the Forensic Psychology Master programme, students are expected to conduct a research internship.
+In the second year of the Forensic Psychology Master's programme, students are expected to

+Master Forensic Psychology conduct a research internship.

 The research undertaken to complete a Master's Thesis will offer students opportunities for critical reflection and problem solving.
-The research must be empirical (either quantitative or qualitative), and will preferably include all phases of the empirical cycle.
-The Master's Thesis will be written in the format of an empirical article, including Introduction, Method, Results and Discussion.
+The research must be empirical (either quantitative or qualitative) and will preferably include all phases of the empirical cycle.
+The Master's Thesis will be written in the format of an empirical article, including, Abstract, Introduction, Method, Results and Discussion.
 Students start their internship with the writing of a research proposal.